andstor/text-generation/README.md

 optional arguments:
   -h, --help            show this help message and exit --model_name_or_path MODEL_NAME_OR_PATH
                         The model checkpoint for weights initialization.
-Don't set if you want to train a model from scratch. (default: None)
+Do not set if you want to train a model from scratch. (default: None)
   --model_type MODEL_TYPE
                         If training from scratch, pass a model type from the list: bart, bert, bert-generation, big_bird, bigbird_pegasus, biogpt, blenderbot, blenderbot-small, bloom, camembert, llama, codegen, cpmant, ctrl, data2vec-text, electra, ernie, falcon, fuyu, git, gpt2, gpt2, gpt_bigcode, gpt_neo, gpt_neox,